nopnop2002/Arduino-ESPAT-TCP/SNTP_Client_ESP01/README.md

+# Environment
-You can change these define.
+You need to change the following environment.

 - #define SNTP_SERVER     "time.google.com"
 SNTP server you use